magicbug/Cloudlog/README.md

 Please note that Cloudlog was built using [Codeigniter](https://www.codeigniter.com/docs) version 3 and uses Bootstrap 4 for the user CSS framework documentation is available for this when building components.

 When submitting PRs please make sure code is commented and includes one feature only, multiple features or bug fixes will not be accepted.
+Please include a description of what your PR does and why it is needed.

 ## Credits